quarkron/freeDTS_scripts/README.md

     Increase -i (MC equilibration steps) accordingly if -gi is less than 1.0.

-4. Run gen_outputs.sh with the following arguments:
+4. Run gen_outputs.sh with the following optional arguments:
    | **Keyword**   | **Description** | **Default Value**  |
     | :----:      |    :----:   |   :----: |
     | -f          | Folder name where to store output files | outputs1 |